tjlee1220/WebExp/docs/howto.rst

 interactivity.
 The 'prac_js" column has the same function except that it is used for the practice portion of that block instead of the main trial.

-The 'valid_responses' column contains a serialized php array (See 'Setting Up a new Task') that describes which keys are considered valid responses during the block.
+The 'valid_responses' column contains a serialized php array (See 'Setting up a new task') that describes which keys are considered valid responses during the block.
 The default value for this column is:

 ::